fastlane/fastlane/fastlane/docs/UI.md

+## Timestamps

+To show timestamps in front of each row, set the `FASTLANE_SHOW_TIMESTAMP` environment variable.

 ## Interacting with the user

 Instead of using `puts`, `raise` and `gets`, please use the helper class `UI` across all fastlane tools: